Anisotropic mesh quality measures and adaptation for polygonal meshes: Anisotropic polygonal mesh adaptation

-where $\{\hat{\vxi}_i\}$ and $\{ \vx_i^{(k+1)}\}$ denote the coordinates of the vertices of $\T_{\hat{\T}_C}$ and $\T_{\T^{(k+1)}}$, respectively, $\M_K$ is the average of $\M^{(k)}$ on $K$, $J_K$ is the inverse of the Jacobian matrix $\J_K$ of the affine mapping from $K_C \in \T_{\hat{\T}_C}$ to $K \in \T_{\T^{(k+1)}}$, and
+where $\{\hat{\vxi}_i\}$ and $\{ \vx_i^{(k+1)}\}$ denote the coordinates of the vertices of $\T_{\hat{\T}_C}$ and $\T_{\T^{(k+1)}}$, respectively, \revi{$\hat{\M}_K$} is the average of $\M^{(k)}$ on $K$, \revi{$\hat{J}_K$} is the inverse of the Jacobian matrix $\J_K$ of the affine mapping from $K_C \in \T_{\hat{\T}_C}$ to $K \in \T_{\T^{(k+1)}}$, and \revi{

-The function (\ref{Ih-1}) is a discretization of a continuous meshing functional \cite{Hua01b,HK2014} and it is known that minimizing $I_h$ will tend to make the mesh to satisfy the alignment and equidistribution conditions associated with $\M^{(k)}$ and thus to have a better quality under the metric $\M^{(k)}$.
+} The function (\ref{Ih-1}) is a \revi{Riemann sum} of a continuous meshing functional \cite{Hua01b,HK2014} and it is known that minimizing \revi{$\hat{I}_h$} will tend to make the mesh to satisfy the alignment and equidistribution conditions associated with $\M^{(k)}$ and thus to have a better quality under the metric $\M^{(k)}$.

-Since $\T_{\hat{\T}_C}$ is known, the new mesh $\{ \vx_i^{(k+1)}\}$ or $\T_{\T^{(k+1)}}$ can be obtained either by directly minimizing $I_h$ or by first differentiating $I_h$ with respect to $\{ \vx_i^{(k+1)}\}$ and then solving the corresponding algebraic equations.
-In either case, an iterative method has to be used because $I_h$ is highly nonlinear.
-The iterative solution of the new mesh forms the inner iteration.